cloudfoundry-community/portcullis/docs/design.md

 # Portcullis Design Doc

 Portcullis is a transparent pseudo-broker that sets up security groups for other brokers on bind calls.
-In order to acheive this, it acts as a man-in the-middle between the CF Cloud Controller and the target service broker, parsing out bind calls, and forwarding all information to the service broker backend.
+In order to achieve this, it acts as a man-in-the-middle between the CF Cloud Controller and the target service broker, parsing out bind calls, and forwarding all information to the service broker backend.
 To Cloud Foundry, Portcullis appears to be the target service broker, and to the service broker, Portcullis appears to be Cloud Foundry.